-Impact on the current/future social, economic, environmental and cultural wellbeing of the community
+Impact on the current/future social, economic, environmental and cultural well-being of the community

-This activity has a significant positive impact on the social, economic, cultural and environmental wellbeing of the community, in terms of promoting recreation opportunities and activities, and providing social spaces, cultural enrichment and opportunities for residents to be involved in community life.
+This activity has a significant positive impact on the social, economic, cultural and environmental well-being of the community, in terms of promoting recreation opportunities and activities, and providing social spaces, cultural enrichment and opportunities for residents to be involved in community life.

 It also provides environmental enhancement while adding distinctive open spaces and infrastructure.
 As this activity brings benefit to local communities and the broader district the Council considers it appropriate to fund this activity from the general rate, plus some user chargers and development contributions.

-Activity Operating Capital

-Recreation reserves Targeted rates: Medium/high Targeted rates: Low

-User charges: Medium/low Development contributions: High

-Reserves: May be used Borrowing: May be used

-Grants: Will be used when available

-Reserves: May be used

-District reserves General rate: High Reserves: May be used General rate: Low

-ŕ Development contributions: High

-Borrowing: May be used

-Grants: Will be used when available

-Reserves: May be used

-Support services for specific area reserves and district reserves General rate: High General rate: High
+Activity Operating Capital Recreation reserves Targeted rate: Medium/High User charges: Medium/Low Reserves: May be used Targeted rate: Low Development contributions: High Borrowing: May be used Grants: Will be used when available Reserves: May be used District reserves Update to follow to include target rates Targeted rate: High Reserves: May be used Targeted rate: Low Development contributions: High Borrowing: May be used Grants: Will be used when available Reserves: May be used Support services for specific area reserves and district reserves General rate: High General rate: High

-Halls & Community centres
+Halls and Community Centres

-Halls and community centres provide social venues to enable people to meet and keep up with news and events in the district
+Halls and community centres provide social venues to enable people to meet and keep up with news and events in the district.